 Meanwhile, put your cast iron skillet to heat up(or any other skillet you have.
 Don’t use a non-stick Teflon coated skillet though.
 They are not meant to heat up high).
 The skillet should be smoking hot when you put the naan it.
 So it would puff up quickly.
 Also, turn on the oven broiler and place a cookie sheet or large baking tray on the top shelf of your oven.

 When the skillet is hot, Place the naan on the skillet.
 Let the bread puff up with bubbles.
-Leave the naan until the button of it gets nice and brown.
+Leave the naan until the bottom of it gets nice and brown.

 Then transfer the naan to the tray which you placed under the broiler.
 You can use a spatula or tongs for this.
 Let the top gets brown too.
 The naan would puff up furthermore. ( read the recipe description above for alternative methods)